mgalley/DSTC7-End-to-End-Conversation-Modeling/data_extraction/README.md

 (Note: the older and now obsolete setup to create the "trial" data can be found [here](https://github.com/DSTC-MSR/DSTC7-End-to-End-Conversation-Modeling/tree/master/data_extraction/trial).)

+If you run into any problem creating the data, please check the FAQ section below.
+Otherwise, feel free to contact us at: <dstc7-task2@microsoft.com> (if so, please email us a zip file of all the log files in the `logs` directory).

 ## Requirements

 This page assumes you are running a UNIX environment (Linux, macOS, etc.) If you are on Windows, please either use its Ubuntu subsystem (instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10)) or any third-party UNIX-like environment such as [Cygwin](https://www.cygwin.com/).
 Creating the data requires a fair amount of disk space to store Reddit dump files locally, i.e., 500 GB total.
 You will also need the following programs: